tranhiep717/nhom13Wed-NC/README.md

 - **[Redberry](https://redberry.international/laravel-development)**
 - **[Active Logic](https://activelogic.com)**

+---

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

+---

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).
+Please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

+---

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.
+If you discover a security vulnerability within Laravel, please email [Taylor Otwell](mailto:taylor@laravel.com).
+All security issues will be addressed promptly.

+---

 ## License